-There are so many parks, trails and nature preserve to explore the best hiking trails in DFW.
+There are so many parks, trails and nature preserve to explore the best hiking trails in Dallas.
 Here are my favorite hiking destinations in the Dallas/Fort Worth area.

 The center also has guided hikes, kayak tours, canoe rentals, and guided birding.
 Not wanting to do a group activity?
 Don’t worry, the park has plenty of trails to explore on your own and places to picnic.

 Price is $5 for adults and $2 for children.

 This 22 mile trail goes from Rockledge Park to Twins Coves Park on the north side of Lake Grapevine.
 It’s a difficult trail, but with cool breezes from the lake makes it bearable during the hot summer months.
 The trail is prone to flooding, so check the trail status before beginning the hike.